Resmedia/imagine_watermark/README.md

 # Imagine Watermark Settings

 These settings are for the GalleryBehavior app from zxbodya.
-They are make positioning watermark depending on the size of the photo, both as newly created and on originals.
+They are make positioning watermark depending on the size photo, both as newly created and on originals.

 ### Settings